pouchdb/pouchdb/docs/api.md

 }
 {% endhighlight %}

+PouchDB also offers a `createBlob` function, which will work around browser inconsistencies:

+{% highlight js %}
+var doc = PouchDB.utils.createBlob(["It's a God awful small affair"]);
+{% endhighlight %}

-Within node you must use a Buffer:
+Within Node, you must use a Buffer:

 {% highlight js %}
 var doc = new Buffer("It's a God awful small affair");